 It’s a story my father shared with me just before he passed away last year.
-He shared it with me because I had just begun recognizing some of the struggles he and my mother had come through as a couple of mixed race.
+He shared it with me because I had just begun recognizing some of the struggles he and my mother had come through like a couple of mixed races.

 She was a fiery flamenco dancer, with dark skin and full lips.
 They married and started a family, at a time when it was illegal for them to even hold hands in most states.
 He shared this story with me because as a child, I never saw any of their adversity.

 All I knew, was we were unique, but in a special wonderful sort of way.
 Wonderful because my parents were proud, rather than angry, or embarrassed that we didn’t fit in.